Out of the many mythical characters in Irish folklore, the Morrigan is arguably one of the best known.

 He punched at the eel and managed to hurt it, though just temporarily.
 It then managed to transform itself into a huge wolf.
 The wolf ran at a herd of cattle and drove them at Cu Chulainn.

 He managed to grab his famous sling-shot in time and used it to fire a stone into the eye of the Morrigan Goddess, who was temporarily blinded.

 The Goddess quickly transformed again, this time taking the appearance of a cow.
 The cow riled up the others in the herd and managed to get them to stampede towards Cu Chulainn.

 However, he managed to dodge the herd of cows and hit the Goddess Morrigan with a stone that broke her leg and forced her to accept defeat.

-The old woman, the Goddess Morrigan and the cow
+The old woman, the Morrigan Celtic Goddess and the cow

 Cu Chullain made his way back to his base after winning the battle.
 Along the way, he met an elderly lady sat on a little stool milking a cow.